American Association of Grain Inspection & Weighing Agencies

 CONSISTENCY - Official inspections are based on established standards, and on sound, proven and standardized procedures, techniques, and equipment.

 VERIFIABLE ACCURACY - The work of official personnel is reviewed and monitored by an extensive quality assurance program.
-And, every State and private agency is backed by the resources and expertise of the GIPSA Technical Center in Kansas City, Missouri.
+And, every State and private agency is backed by the resources and expertise of the FGIS Technical Center in Kansas City, Missouri.